-Revenue 2020 2019

-Interest '000 \$'000

-Geneva Finance Limited 29 29

-Prime Asset Trust Limited 41 250

-70 279

-Expenses

-Commission, marketing subsidy and management fee

-Geneva Finance Limited 301 293

-Less: Commission on rebates -

-Geneva Finance Limited (35) (27)

-Geneva i mance Emilieu 266 265

-Assats 200 203

-Assets

-Receivables

-Geneva Finance Limited (9.5%, secured debenture stock, on call) 500 500

-Geneva Finance Limited (interest free, unsecured, on call) 5,211 2,542

-Secured Investment

-Prime Asset Trust Limited - 2,324

-(9%, secured investment, 48 month term with first 24 months interest only) •

-(,

-Current account

-Geneva Finance Limited (non interest bearing current account) 208 217

-Conteva i mande Emilied (non interest bearing outlone account) 200 217

-11. Investments

-Financial assets at FVTOCI 2020 2019

-\$'000 \$'000

-Unlisted medical property investment company 3,684 3,619

-=,:.0
+Revenue Interest Geneva Finance Limited Prime Asset Trust Limited \$'000 29 0 29 2020 \$'000 29 41 70 Expenses Commission, marketing subsidy and management fee Geneva Finance Limited 198 301 Less: Commission on rebates Geneva Finance Limited (19) 179 (35) Assets Receivables 173 200 Geneva Finance Limited (9.5%, secured debenture stock, on call) 500 500 Geneva Finance Limited (interest free, unsecured , on call) 781 5,211 Current account Geneva Finance Limited (non interest bearing current account) 184 208 11.
+Investments Financial assets at FVTOCI Unlisted medical property investment company 2021 \$'000 203 2020 \$'000 3,684

 The 10.85% stake in this company is held by Quest Insurance Group Limited.
 The investment in the unlisted medical property company is a held for sale financial asset and is measured at fair value.
 This investment is denominated in NZ dollars.
-The Directors have disclosed their intention to sell this investment.
 This equity security is not quoted in an active market.
 The fair value of this equity security is based on The Company's share of the entity's net assets at reporting date as reported in the entity's financial statements (valuation technique).
 The entity is a property investment company that is solely in the business of holding and leasing investment property under operating leases and is in involved in the development of investment property.